-- b) An individual or group of individuals living together as one "economic unit." - 1.1.2."Categorical eligibility"
+- a) Residential electricity customarily purchased in common; and - b) An individual or group of individuals living together as one "economic unit."

+1.1.2.
+"Categorical eligibility"

 Categorical eligibility, where a person qualifies for one program simply because they are a participant in another program, shall not be utilized for the EAP.
 Anyone wishing to participate in the program must complete an application and document their eligibility based on household income.